 Knowledge Transfer Partnerships (KTPs)

 As experienced academics we have successfully supervised several KTP programmes, one of which was used by the Design Council as an exemplar.
-So, if you find that you are loosing out to your competitors, and need new skills and expertise to help win future commissions, then a KTP could help you change around your fortunes.
+So, if you find that you are loosing out to your competitors, and need new skills, knowledge and expertise to help win future commissions, then a KTP could help you change your fortunes around.

 If you are interested in finding out more, then please get in touch.